hgiasac/blog-builder/pages/posts/2020-12-31-TimescaleDB_2.0_with_Hasura_Part_1:_From_1.x_to_2.0.md

 ![TimescaleDB Hasura console data table](/assets/timescale-hasura-console-data.png)

-Therefore, most of TimescaleDB features have to run in raw SQL.
+Therefore, most of TimescaleDB functions have to be run in raw SQL.
 The console doesn't have many help here.

 ## Should I upgrade?